par-texx/storybot/README.md

-    USERNAME = "" # username of your bot's reddit account PASSWORD = "" # password of your bot's reddit account PATHTODB = "/home/test/baddiebot/db.db" # path to your db.db which should be the same path as your bot.py USER_AGENT = "BaddieBot by /u/tst__" # user agent of the bot
+    USERNAME = "" # username of your bot's reddit account PASSWORD = "" # password of your bot's reddit account PATHTODB = "/home/test/StoryBot/db.db" # path to your db.db which should be the same path as your bot.py USER_AGENT = "StoryBot by /u/tst__" # user agent of the bot
-    SUBREDDIT = "badpeoplestories" # subreddit in which the bot should work
+    SUBREDDIT = "mysubreddit" # subreddit in which the bot should work
     # Introduction appears before posting the matching URLs
     INTRODUCTION = "Other stories from /u/%s:"
     # Ending appears after posting the matching URLS; \n\n for newline